Skincare, Reviews, Sun care

 Sunscreen filters

-Uvinul A Plus (Diethylamino Hydroxybenzoyl Hexyl Benzoate) is a new-generation chemical sunscreen that has high UVA protection and high photostability.
+Uvinul A Plus (Diethylamino Hydroxybenzoyl Hexyl Benzoate) is a new-generation chemical sunscreen with high UVA protection and high photostability.
 It is not approved by the FDA.

 Tinosorb S (Bis-Ethylhexyloxyphenol Methoxyphenyl Triazine) is a broad spectrum photo stable chemical filter not yet FDA approved.

 Parsol SLX (Polysilicone-15) is a silicone-based chemical sunscreen that protects from UVB rays.
 This is also not approved by the FDA.
-Not my personal favorite ingredient, silicone can be an acne trigger and cause “pilling” under makeup.
+Silicone is not my favorite ingredient.
+It can trigger acne and cause “pilling” under makeup.
 It can have benefits for dry skin since it helps prevent water loss.

 Uvinul T 150 (Ethylhexyl Triazone) is a new-generation chemical sunscreen with high photo-stable UVB protection.